 Due to limitations in weakref, finalizers can only be attached to wrapper objects, although they logically belong to the raw object.

-input_data (str | pathlib.Path | bytes | ctypes.Array | BinaryIO | FPDF_DOCUMENT) – The input PDF given as file path, bytes, ctypes array, byte buffer, or raw PDFium document handle.
+input_data (str | pathlib.Path | bytes | ctypes.Array | BinaryIO | FPDF_DOCUMENT) – The input PDF given as file path, bytes, ctypes array, byte stream, or raw PDFium document handle.

 password (str | None) – A password to unlock the PDF, if encrypted.
 Otherwise, None or an empty string may be passed.